-How Andy McKay, expert Community Care solicitor, challenged the terms of a client’s contract with a care home.
+How Andy McKay, expert Community Care solicitor based in our Haywards Heath office, challenged the terms of a client’s contract with a care home.
 This resulted in his client securing a reduction of the annual cost of care by over £8,000, and a significant reduction in the historic care fee debt.

-Kevin had been living in a care home for several years, initially as a self-funding resident.
+Kevin had been living in a care home in the North East of England for several years, initially as a self-funding resident.
 Due to his complex healthcare needs, the Clinical Commissioning Group (CCG) agreed that the care fees should be covered by an NHS Continuing Healthcare (NHS CHC) award.
 The care home manager asked Kevin’s daughter as Attorney to sign a new contract to pay for ‘environmental’ or “top-up” charges, which the home said were not covered by the NHS CHC funding.
 His daughter signed the contract and paid the extra fees.

 Two years later, Kevin lost his NHS CHC funding and the care home increased their fees again.
 His daughter objected to the new fees, arguing that many of the services that the home were charging for were either not being provided or were unjustified.
 The extra charges were for a larger room, superior standard of catering and additional staffing – none of which Kevin was able to benefit from due to his disability.